LittleBlackBearLiXin/SPGFormer/README.md

-# SPGFormer
-SPGFormer: A Sparse Graph Transformer for Hyperspectral Image Classification
+# SPGFormer: A Sparse Graph Transformer for Hyperspectral Image Classification
-#Submitted to: IEEE Transactions on Geoscience and Remote Sensing for consideration.
+# IEEE Transactions on Geoscience and Remote Sensing for consideration.

 #Now that you're all here, don't forget to click on the little star!!!!!!!!!!!!!!!!!!!!!!!

-#If you use our method, please cite our paper: 《SPGFormer: A Sparse Graph Transformer for Hyperspectral Image Classification》
+# If you use our method, please cite our paper: 《SPGFormer: A Sparse Graph Transformer for Hyperspectral Image Classification》

 #Before running the code, you need to download some installation packages: pip install scipy spectral scikit-learn scikit-image opencv-python torch-geometric seaborn "numpy<2" --upgrade einops  torch-scatter